Welcome to Ardingly Court Surgery

 If you do not have access to the internet you can call 119.

 Appointment system changes:

 - To mitigate risks and protect both patients and health workers, all online appointments are now available as telephone appointments.
 If deemed clinically necessary you will be seen face to face after initial telephone triage has taken place.

-- We will screen all visitors to the building- if you have any symptoms of flu (a new or persistent cough or fever) we will arrange a telephone call for you.
+- We will screen all visitors to the building- if you have any symptoms of flu (a new or persistent cough, fever or loss of taste or smell) we will arrange a telephone call for you.
 If you have hearing difficulties or are deaf, please let us know and will agree the best course of action to manage your request.